webconsulting/aisuite/README.md

 | Redis Server                     |                               | redis           | redis://redis:6379          | 6379  |

+## Use with default configuration
+- Use https://n8n.traefik.me for n8n
+- In app configurations use the "Address from Docker Network" address (e.g., for N8N, use the provided OpenAI base URL like http://localai:8080).

+## Use Offline
+For offline access use 127.0.0.1:
+> http://127.0.0.1:8181 (corresponds to n8n.traefik.me)

+Or add the following line to your hosts file:
+> 127.0.0.1 n8n.traefik.me

+## LocalAI Default Models
+The project uses an all-in-one image of LocalAI, and you can use the following models:

+gpt-4 for text generation (actual model: Hermes-2-pro-mistral)

+gpt-4-vision-preview for multimodal vision (actual model: llava-1.6-mistral)

+stablediffusion for image generation (actual model: dreamshaper-8)

+whisper-1 for speech-to-text (actual model: whisper-base)

+tts-1 for text-to-speech (using en-us-amy-low.onnx from rhasspy/piper)

+text-embedding-ada-002 for embeddings (actual model: all-MiniLM-L6-v2)

+## Stable diffusion with UI
+The web UI source is cloned as a Docker volume to meet startup speed requirements.

 ## Integrated Open source projects
 Special thanks to all contributors